tariknew/eMovieFinder/README.md

 ## Features

-- **Desktop Applications**: Tailored for the administrators to manage things related to the movies.
+- **Desktop Application**: Tailored for the administrators to manage things related to the movies.
 - **Mobile Application**: Designed for clients, clients can purchase movies, search for them, as well as leave reviews.

 ## Technologies Used